 A secure login process is an excellent way to protect your business from cybercriminals.
 When it comes to verifying user identity, you can choose between two-step authentication and two-factor authentication.
 Learn the difference between the two so you can have a better appreciation of your cybersecurity options.

 Email is one of the best things the internet has given us.
 We use it to sign up for websites, apply for jobs, make payments, get in touch with friends and family, and many more.
 However, your email is also one of the platforms hackers can exploit to steal information or launch malware attacks.
-Here […]

 The National Institute of Standards and Technology (NIST) once said that a good password consisted of three things: upper- and lowercase letter, numbers, and symbols.
 However, the NIST recently reversed its stance on good passwords.
 Here’s why and what they are now recommending.
-The problem The issue isn’t that the NIST advised people to create […]

 Encouraging staff to work from home is extremely vital in the midst of the COVID-19 outbreak.
 By minimizing social interactions and contact risks, you can reduce the spread of the virus.
 But be warned.
 Transitioning from a fully managed business environment to a home office can leave you vulnerable to cyberattacks and online scams.
-Here’s […]

 If you think your email is safe from hackers, think again.
 A lack of sufficient email security measures can result in data theft, unauthorized access to sensitive information, and malware attacks.
 Here are some tips to secure your email account from unwanted intruders and the many troubles that come with them.

-You can’t afford to lose company data.
-It takes away the trust of those whom you serve, leading to loss of revenue.
-Cybercriminals are here to stay and it’s more important than ever to utilize tight security measures to keep your business data safe.
+You can’t afford to lose business data.
+It takes away the trust of your clients, leading to loss of revenue.
+Cybercriminals are here to stay, so it’s more important than ever to utilize tight security measures to keep your business data safe.
 Still, some hackers may have advanced cracking skills, or are really determined to […]